JorgeEOP/AccountService/README.md

 endpoints

 ## How to run the Service
-1. Clone this repo into your local system:
+1. Clone this repo into your local system
-2. run the command `mvn clean spring-boot:run`
+2. Run the command `mvn clean spring-boot:run`

 ## Test the EndPoints
 The Service will have two local Endpoints ( `localhost:8080` ) open named: